-Thomas Dylan Williams will find out in January if he will go to prison for having illegal sexual contact with two teenage girls he met while working as a tutor in the Boise School District.
+Thomas Dylan Williams will spend the next six months in an Idaho Department of Correction program before finding out if he will go to prison for having illegal sexual contact with two teenage girls he met while working as a tutor in the Boise School District.

 Williams is not accused of having illegal sexual contact with the teens at any school facilities.

 Ada County prosecutors recommended the rider program for Williams, who pleaded guilty to two counts of lewd conduct in November about a month after he was arrested.
 Prosecutors say Williams took full responsibility for what he did, and a psychosexual evaluation showed he was a low risk to re-offend.

 Meridian police arrested Williams the night of Oct.
 2 after getting a call from someone in Fuller Park, located in the 10 Mile Road/Cherry Lane neighborhood, who said they saw an adult man in a car with what appeared to be a much younger girl.
 The caller said towels were placed over some of the car windows.

 Police arrived moments later and said they found Williams and the girl in the car.
 Police eventually determined that there was enough evidence of illegal sexual contact to charge Williams with lewd conduct.
 The girl went home with her parents and Williams was taken to jail, according to reports.

 It was during the investigation that police determined that Williams met the girl and the other victim through the AVID program.

 The AVID program includes daily study groups directed by professional tutors.
 It is active at Fairmont, North, Riverglen, Hillside and West junior high schools and Capital High School.

 Boise School District officials said last month Williams worked as an AVID tutor between September 2011 and May 2012 but is no longer employed by the district.